SciML/Catalyst.jl/docs/src/catalyst_applications/simulation_structure_interfacing.md

 oprob[:k1]
 ```

-If we want to change a state's value, we use the following notation
+If we want to change a state's initial condition value, we use the following notation
 ```example ex1
 oprob[:X1] = 10.0
 ```